Whispers from the quantum core: the ringdown of semiclassical stars: Introduction

 Noticeably, by taking equations~\eqref{Eq:Semiclassical} as a modified theory of gravity to find their self-consistent solutions, the authors~\cite{Arrecheaetal2022,Arrecheaetal2023} obtained a new type of star supported by an interior nucleus of negative energy density.
 When their compactness is small, vacuum polarization contributes as a perturbative correction over the classical constant-density solution.
 However, as compactness approaches the Buchdahl limit $C_{R}=2M/R=8/9$ (here $M$ is the ADM mass and $R$ the total radius of the star), which the Schwarzschild star saturates~\cite{Buchdahl1959}, the RSET grows in magnitude and modifies the interior structure.
 As a consequence, semiclassical stars were found to not exhibit an upper bound to their compactness, but rather to be able to exist also for the compactness range $8/9<C_{R}<1$.
 Thus they can serve as a well-motivated black hole mimicker worth bringing under phenomenological scrutiny.

 A distinctive observational feature that only emerges in ultra-compact horizonless objects is the presence of gravitational-wave echoes.
 Stars with $C_{R}>2/3$ develop outer and inner light rings, which correspond to the presence of unstable and stable circular photon orbits, respectively~\cite{Cardosoetal2014,Cunhaetal2017,DiFilippo:2024mnc}.
 When the system is perturbed and the light-crossing time between the two light rings is large enough, echoes can be individually resolved in the late-time waveform associated to matter fields.
-In frequency domain, the signal can also be studied via a complementary analysis involving the QNMs of the system.
-Since the time delay between echoes and the associated QNMs are both sensitive to the interior properties of the star~\cite{Cardosoetal2014,Guoetal2022}, echo detection~\cite{AbediAfshordi2016} could constitute not only a direct observation of horizonless objects more compact than neutron stars, but also a way to extract details about their interior physical properties.
+In the frequency domain, the signal can also be studied via a complementary analysis involving the QNMs of the system.
+The time delay between echoes and the associated QNMs are both sensitive to the interior properties of the star~\cite{Cardosoetal2014,Guoetal2022} and, as we will show, a clear correspondence between both these features can be established by analyzing the Discrete Fourier Transform (DFT) of the signal in time domain.
+Thus, echo detection~\cite{AbediAfshordi2016} could constitute not only a direct observation of horizonless objects more compact than neutron stars, but also a way to extract details about their interior physical properties.

 Two additional comments are pertinent at this stage.
 The first comment is related to the presence of an additional scale, $M_{\rm P}$, in the semiclassical equations~\eqref{Eq:Semiclassical}.
 The introduction of quantum effects breaks the scale invariance of the Schwarzschild interior solution, meaning that the time delay between echoes (and the quasi-normal mode frequencies themselves) does not increase linearly with $M$ as the scale separation between $M$ and $M_{\rm P}$ increases.
-This has clear implications on the detectability of echoes which, as we will show, would become extremely delayed for semiclassical stars surpassing the Buchdahl limit.
+This has clear implications on the detectability of echoes, which, as we will show, would become extremely delayed for semiclassical stars surpassing the Buchdahl limit.

 The second comment is related to $r=0$, where absence of curvature singularities implies the metric functions must obey the expansions